 The main new port connections found in this mission phase are related to the fault management system.
-The design of the fault management system lends itself to a linear data flow between its components.
-The fault detection component passes its diagnosis to the fault response component which passes recommended actions to the payload state machine.
-Autonomous fault responses are actuated through the payload state machine.
+The design of the fault management system lends itself to a linear flow where the fault detection component passes diagnosis to the fault response component which passes recommended actions to the payload state machine which performs the actions.
 This segmented approach, seen in the port connections outlined in Table 12, fulfills the separation of concerns guideline.